Jesserc/gevm/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to create and issue or submit a pull request.
+Please feel free to create an issue or submit a pull request.